gtolomei/systems-and-networking/README.md

 - ~**NOTICE:** The very first class, scheduled for Tuesday, September 24, 2024, will exceptionally take place in **Room A "Pietro Benedetti"**.
 For additional information, please take a look at the first-week class schedule available [here](https://drive.google.com/file/d/1QODiZffviVD7sYEAIrCu0CUFOKmlMBTK/view).~
 - All the students that are willing to attend this class **must subscribe ASAP** to the Moodle web page of the course, as indicated [below](#Moodle-Web-Page).
 - Classes will start on **Tuesday, September 24 2024**.
 Students are kindly asked to refer to the class schedule at the following [link](https://drive.google.com/file/d/12Y7wLp7DojoBtLqm7fA3TE4R9x4w-J_9/view).
+-->

 ## General Information

 Welcome to the System and Networking - Unit I class!

-This is a second-year, first-semester course of the [BSc in Applied Computer Science and Artificial Intelligence of Sapienza University of Rome](https://acsai.di.uniroma1.it/).
+This is a second-year, first-semester course of the [BSc in Applied Computer Science and Artificial Intelligence of Sapienza University of Rome](https://corsidilaurea.uniroma1.it/it/course/33502).

-This repository contains class material along with any useful information for the 2024-25 academic year.
+This repository contains class material along with any useful information for the 2025-26 academic year.

 ### Class Schedule
+- **Tuesday** from **4:00 PM** to **7:00 PM**
+- **Thursday** from **3:00 PM** to **5:00 PM**

-~- **Tuesday** from **5:00 p.m.** to **7:00 p.m.** (Room 3 - Via De Lollis using the entrance located at Via Tiburtina, 205 [[map](https://goo.gl/maps/TgnJCWDfx2VQRo4u5)])~
+Both classes will take place in **Room 3 at Via De Lollis** (RM158).
+Please use the entrance located at Via Tiburtina, 205 ([map](https://goo.gl/maps/TgnJCWDfx2VQRo4u5))
-- **Wednesday** from **4:00 p.m.** to **7:00 p.m.** (Room 11 - Via Scarpa, 14 [[map](https://maps.app.goo.gl/kzwU5jQY5PDxiRK99)])

 ### Moodle Web Page
-Students must subscribe to the Moodle web page using the same credentials (username/password) to access the Wi-Fi network and Infostud services at the following link: https://elearning.uniroma1.it/course/view.php?id=18520
+Students must subscribe to the Moodle web page using the same credentials (username/password) to access the Wi-Fi network and Infostud services at the following link: **TBA**

 ### Office Hours
-Please drop me a message to <a href="mailto:tolomei@di.uniroma1.it">tolomei@di.uniroma1.it</a> if you would like to arrange an in-person meeting or schedule a remote call either Google Meet or Zoom.
-To issue your request, kindly specify "_SN-I 2024-25: Meeting_" in the subject of your message.<br/>
+Please drop me a message to <a href="mailto:tolomei@di.uniroma1.it">tolomei@di.uniroma1.it</a> if you would like to arrange an in-person meeting or schedule a remote call on either Google Meet or Zoom.
+To issue your request, kindly specify "_SN-I 2025-26: Meeting_" in the subject of your message.<br/>
 In-person meetings will be held in my office, which is located in Room 106 on the 1st floor of Building E in Viale Regina Elena 295 ([map](https://goo.gl/maps/5dSuQbvaeqXePV9y6)).

 ### Contacts